 Monitoring staff and contractors will conduct site surveys to ensure that each property where vegetative and C&D debris removal activities occurred is completed to a satisfactory level.
 Photos will be taken of the property and documentation noting the completion of the property will be maintained.
-Table 5.14 provides a sense of the number of each "services" provided at each ROE property.
 This level of documentation is necessary to ensure FEMA reimbursement.